-Form #E-1
+#E-1 - Ethics Complaint

-Board or State Associ ation

-Address City State Zip

-Ethics Compl aint

-To the Grievance Committee of the

-Board or State Associ

-Fil ed ,20

-Complainant(s) Complainant(s) charge(s): Respondent(s)

-An alleged violation of Article(s) of the Code of Ethics and/or

-other membership duty as set forth in the bylaws of the Board in and alleges that the above charge(s)

-(is/are) supported by the attached statement, which is signed and dated h Article, Section) and which explains when the alleged

-violation(s) occurred and, if a different date, when the • • •

-This complaint is true and correct to the best know days after the facts constituting the matter complain- hundred eighty (180) days after the conclusion of the ed of could have been known in the exercis

-Date(s) alleged violation(s) took place:

-Date(s) you became aware of the facts on which the alleged violation(s) (is /are) based:

-I (we) declare that to the best of my (our) knowledge and belief, my (our) a llegations in this cor nplaint are true.

-Are the circumstances giving rise to this ethics com real estate licensing authority or any other state or fe

-Yes No

-You may file an ethics complaint in any jurisdiction v of Ethics, Standard of Practice 14-1 provides, in relev one Board of REALTORS [®] with respect to alleged v vant part, "REALTORS® shall not be subject to disciplinary proceeding in more than

-Have you filed, or do you intend to file, a similar or \square Yes \square No related complaint with another Association n(s) of REALTORS®?

-If so, name of other Association(s): Date(s) filed:

-I understand that should the Grievance Committee of transmittal of the dismissal notice to appeal the dism nplaint in part or in

-Complainant(s):

-Type/Print Name Signature

-Type/Print Name Signature

-Address

-Phone Email

-(Revised 11/15)
+To the Grievance Committee of the West Virginia Association of date Complainant(s) Respondent(s) Complainant(s) charge: An alleged violation of Article(s) ges that the above charge(s) (is/are) supported by the t(s) and which explains when the alleged violation(s) This complaint is true and correct to the best knowledge and believighty (180) days after the facts constituting the matter complaint reasonable diligence or within one hundred eighty (180) days after s later. ed of could have been known in the exercise of Date(s) alleged violation(s) took place: Date(s) you became aware of the facts on which the alleged viola ation(s) (is/are) based: (we) declare to the best of my (our) knowledge and belief, my (our) allegations in this complaint are true.
+Are the circumstances giving rise to this ethics complaint involve before the state real estate licensing authority or any other state o Yes No You may file an ethics complaint in any jurisdiction where a REALTORS® Code of Ethics, Standard of Practice 14-1 provide o disciplinary proceeding in more than one Board of REALTOR Ethics relating to the same transaction or event." es, in relevant part, "REALTORS® shall not be subject Have you filed, or do you intend to file, a similar or related comp Yes No If so, name of other Asso plaint with another Association of REALTORS®? understand that should the Grievance Committee dismiss this et days from transmittal of the dismissal notice to appeal the dismis Signature Signature Type/Print Name Type/Print Name Phone Email